 Manufacturers suggest you change oil more often for “severe” driving conditions, such as frequent trailer towing, extensive stop-go driving or idling in traffic, driving in extreme heat or cold, or frequent short-distance driving in which the engine doesn’t reach full operating temperature.

-Some car companies, Ford and General Motors among them, equip most vehicles with oil life monitors that tell you when it’s time to change the oil based on vehicle speed, engine temperature, climate conditions, number of cold starts and other factors.
+Some car companies, Ford and GM among them, equip most vehicles with oil-life monitors that tell car owners when it’s time to change the oil based on vehicle speed, engine temperature, climate conditions, number of cold starts and other factors.
 They can all cite examples from owners who say the oil-life monitors indicated they could go even longer than the recommended change intervals.

 If you’re nervous about going 10,000 miles or more between oil changes, then do it every six months, when you probably should also have your tires rotated (also explained in your owner’s manual).
 GM says to change your oil at least once a year even if the service indicator warning light doesn’t come on.
 With longer recommended intervals between oil changes, it’s more important to check the oil level at least once a month to make sure you have enough.

 More From Cars.com: